DarkJets-hep/excitedquarks-rivet/README.md

 hg clone https://bitbucket.org/Patrick_K_2016/mcnet-tutorial-vietnam
 ```
 ## Install the projects
-Create directories for the repository
+Create an empty directory where the project will be stored
 ```bash
 mkdir excitedquarks-rivet
 ```